 MSE students take Pre-Calculus, Advanced Placement (AP) Calculus, Calculus II, Calculus III, Differential Equations, and Matrix Theory; the last four classes are dual-enrolled at local universities and earn both high school and college credit.
 Students participate in scientific research, take introductory courses in mechanical, civil, and electrical engineering, and participate in two, three-week long summer institutes that focus on state-of the-art engineering practices, for which they earn college credit.
-In addition, students sit for AP Exams in Physics, Chemistry, Biology, Statistics, Calculus and several liberal arts related subjects of their choosing.
+In addition, students sit for AP Exams in Physics, Chemistry, Biology, Statistics, Calculus and several liberal arts related subjetcs of their choosing.
 A special diploma is awarded to students who successfully complete the MSE Program.
-All students applying to MSE must meet the following criteria: 3.0 Academic GPA, 3 Favorable Teacher Recommendations.
+All students applying to MSE must meet the following criteria: 3.0 Academic GPA.
 Algebra I & II Honors and Geometry Honors required.
-Honors Algebra II or Honors Geometry may be taken during the summer between 8th and 9th grade.
+3 Favorable Teacher Recommendations: